Quantum Computing for Query Containment of Conjunctive Queries

 \subsection{Quantum\,Computing\;\&\;Simulated\,Annealing}

-This section is written from a non-physicist perspective and aims to provide an overview, giving sufficient information to database researchers for informed use of the concepts from quantum computing considered in this paper.
+This section is written from a non-physicist perspective and aims to provide an overview, giving sufficient information to database researchers for informed use of the concepts from quantum computing considered in this paper; more background can be found in Appendix~\ref{sec:appendix_quantum_comp}.
 Particular focus is put on quantum computing methods for solving optimization problems of the form

 Here, $p\colon \myset{0,1}^n\rightarrow\R$ is the \emph{objective function}; it is a polynomial on $n$ binary variables $\ov{x}=(x_1,\dotsc,x_n)$ with real-valued coefficients.
-The \emph{search space} is the set $C\subseteq\myset{0,1}^n$, and the goal is to find a tuple $\ov{x}\in C$ such that the value $p(\ov{x})$ is as small as possible.
-This optimization problem is called \emph{unconstrained} if $C=\myset{0,1}^n$, and it is called \emph{constrained} if $C\subsetneq\myset{0,1}^n$.
-We write $p$ as a sum of \emph{monomials}, with each monomial being of the form $c\cdot\prod_{i=1}^{n}(x_i)^{j_i}$ where $c$ is a real-valued coefficient, and $j_i$ is a non-negative integer exponent associated with variable $x_i$ (and, by convention, $(x_i)^0=1$).
-The \emph{degree} of such a monomial is defined as the sum $\sum_{i=1}^n{j_i}$, and the degree of $p$ is the maximum degree of its monomials.
-Since each variable $x_i$ can be assigned only the values 0 and 1, and $0\cdot0=0$ and $1\cdot1=1$, any exponent $j_i\geq 1$ can be replaced with any positive integer $j'_i$ without changing the function values of the polynomial.
-If the degree of $p$ is $\leq 2$, this implies that we can assume without loss of generality that \emph{every} monomial of $p$ has degree exactly 2; this setting is known as \emph{Quadratic Unconstrained Binary Optimization} problems (for short: QUBOs), cf.\ e.g.\ \cite{DBLP:conf/icde/0003HF24}.
+The \emph{search space} is the set $C\subseteq\myset{0,1}^n$.
+The goal is to find a tuple $\ov{x}\in C$ such that the value $p(\ov{x})$ is as small as possible.
+This optimization problem is called \emph{unconstrained} if $C=\myset{0,1}^n$ and \emph{constrained} if $C\subsetneq\myset{0,1}^n$.
+We write $p$ as a sum of \emph{monomials}, with each monomial being of the form $c\cdot\prod_{i=1}^{n}(x_i)^{j_i}$ where $c$ is a real-valued coefficient, and $j_i$ is a non-negative integer exponent associated with variable~$x_i$ (and, by convention, $(x_i)^0=1$).
+The \emph{degree} of such a monomial is defined as the sum $\sum_{i=1}^n{j_i}$, and the degree of~$p$ is the maximum degree of its monomials.
+Since each variable $x_i$ can only be assigned the values~0 and~1, and $0\cdot0=0$ and $1\cdot1=1$, any exponent $j_i\geq 1$ can be replaced with any positive integer $j'_i$ without changing the function values of the polynomial.
+If the degree of $p$ is $\leq 2$, we can assume without loss of generality that \emph{every} monomial of $p$ has degree exactly 2; this setting is known as \emph{Quadratic Unconstrained Binary Optimization} problems (for short: QUBOs), cf.\ e.g.~\cite{DBLP:conf/icde/0003HF24}.